FRITZ!Box 7430 – Service - Knowledge Base

 - Select the menu item "FUNK" or "Anmeldung" on the radiator control and then push the "OK" button.

-- If you have a FRITZ!DECT 300 or Comet DECT, wait until "SUCH" flashes in the display and then press the "OK" button.
+- If you have a FRITZ!DECT 300 or Comet DECT, wait until "SUCH" flashes in the display and then push the "OK" button.

 The DECT connection is established as soon as the "Radio link" icon in the display of the radiator control lights up continuously.